The TDG Regulations have been consolidated to include amendment SOR/2017-253 (Marine Provisions).

 - shipping document

-(2) In addition to the requirements in subsection (1), a person who handles, offers for transport or transports dangerous goods by ship must do so in accordance with the following provisions of these Regulations:
+(2) In addition to the requirements in subsection (1), a person who handles, offers for transport or transports dangerous goods by vessel must do so in accordance with the following provisions of these Regulations:

 (a) the following provisions in Part 3, Documentation: